 Too many see a garden in only three dimensions.
 But there is so much more depth to how you can experience an outdoor space.
 From dimensions of time, smell and how your garden changes through the year.

-These are all very important in garden design, but I want to talk a little today about a dimension that is often overlooked: the dimension of sound.
+These are all very important in garden design, but there’s one dimension that is often overlooked: the dimension of sound.

 We are aware of sound, even when we are not aware that we are aware of it.
 It’s tongue-twisting, but it’s true!
 Sound forms a huge part of how our brains build a picture of their environment, and it has a tremendous effect on whether or not we feel relaxed and at ease in that space.